WeblateOrg/weblate/docs/admin/optionals.rst

         'weblate.billing',
     )

-This module includes additional database structures, to have them installed you should run the database migration:
+2. Run the database migration to optinally install additional database structures for the module:

 .. code-block:: sh